 Welcome.
-You might have questions, this might have answers.
+You might have questions, but this page won’t answer them.

 1. Why would anyone write a blog dedicated to discovery?

 Depending upon the court, up to 98% of the cases filed in Las Vegas resolve without ever going to trial.
-For the vast majority of people, their case is won or lost in the discovery process.
-Unfortunately, the three Discovery Commissioners (two in Las Vegas, one in Reno) who hear the vast majority of discovery disputes in Nevada’s largest court systems cannot publish their decisions.
-The Supreme Court of Nevada is perpetually swamped and is rarely given the chance to issue cases on discovery issues.
-This all leads to a great deal of uncertainty and frustration at times as to how the discovery process is to be conducted.
+The vast majority of cases are won or lost in the discovery process.
+Unfortunately, the two Discovery Commissioners (one in Las Vegas, one in Reno) who hear the vast majority of discovery disputes in Nevada’s largest court systems cannot publish their decisions.
+The Supreme Court of Nevada is perpetually swamped and and rarely rules on discovery issues.
+This all leads to a great deal of uncertainty and frustration at times as to how the discovery process works.

-The purpose of this blog is to help talk about issues many lawyers confront on a daily basis in the hope that uncertainty and frustration can be limited.
+The purpose of this blog is to discuss issues many lawyers confront on a daily basis in the hope that uncertainty and frustration can be limited.
 If so, this means I will spend fewer lovely Las Vegas Friday mornings in a suit, stuck in a cramped, windowless courtroom waiting to argue discovery motions.

-If you’ve read this far you probably also need to know anything you read here probably won’t make you the life of a party.
-It probably also will not help you explain why you decided to become a lawyer.
+If you’ve read this far, then beware that nothing you read here will make you the life of a party.
+Nor will it help you explain why you decided to become a lawyer.

 2. Who is writing it?